 Moreover, if you need to migrate existing data, prepare for the pricing to reflect that.
 Migration is a complex job when you have large amounts of data to fit into a new system.
 So, keep this in mind when estimating the average cost of development.

 It’s easy to forget about maintenance because people tend to focus on project completion instead of software upkeep.
-However, for your bespoke solution to be of actual value, maintenance is likely non-negotiable.
+However, for your solution to be of actual value, maintenance is likely non-negotiable.
 You might need security updates, minor upgrades, additional features, and occasional checkups to ensure everything is running smoothly and efficiently.

-Finally, the last factor that influences the cost of software development is whether you want your team to provide support functions.
+Finally, the last factor that influences the cost of software development services is whether you want your team to provide support functions.
 Do you want them to be on standby for any potential bug fixes, or are you planning on handling it yourself?